Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 8 peer-reviewed sources

-Allergy shots treatment is SCIT — 24-28 weekly build-up injections then monthly maintenance for 3-5 years, indicated for allergic rhinitis, asthma, and Hymenoptera venom allergy.
+Allergy shots treatment is SCIT — 24-28 weekly build-up injections then ongoing maintenance for 3-5 years, indicated for allergic rhinitis, asthma, and Hymenoptera venom allergy.
 Cochrane symptom SMD −0.73 across 51 RCTs.
 Not for chronic hives or food allergy.

 The essentials